bio-tools/biotoolsDocs/curators_guide.rst

 Name
 ^^^^
 **Name of the primary contact.**

 *e.g.* **Joe Bloggs**

-- this is the name of the thing for which an email and/or URL is specified, *e.g.* the name of person, or "Mailing list", "Helpdesk" *etc.* as appropriate
+- this is the name of the thing for which an email and/or URL is specified
+- specify a name of a person, or something like "Mailing list", "Helpdesk" *etc.* as appropriate

 Email
 ^^^^^